raycast/extensions/extensions/firebase-import-export/README.md

 ### Limit of exported documents

-Limit number of documents when exporting
+Limit the number of documents when exporting
-Default Value : 0 (unlimited)
+Default Value: 0 (unlimited)

 # Acknowledgements